 An appeal of the decision of the Superintendent may be made to the Board that will make its decision based solely upon the record before it.
 All appeals to the Board must be in writing and submitted to the District Clerk within thirty (30) days of the date of the Superintendent's decision.
+There will be no personal appearances before the Board; the appeal will be considered solely in writing.
+The Board will not convene to consider and decide an appeal unless the full record of the appeal has been compiled and provided to the Board in a reasonable amount of time prior to the next scheduled Board of Education meeting, then the appeal will not be considered and decided at that meeting.
+It will instead be considered at a later regularly scheduled Board meeting.
 The Board may adopt in whole or in part the decision of the Superintendent.
 Final decisions of the Board may be appealed to the Commissioner of Education within thirty (30) days of the decision.